FarmBot-Docs/farmbot-express/v1.0/Extras/bom/fasteners-and-hardware.md

 ---
 title: "Fasteners and Hardware"
 slug: "fasteners-and-hardware"
-excerpt: "Tech specs for the fasteners and hardware in FarmBot Express.
+description: "Tech specs for the fasteners and hardware in FarmBot Express.
 Visit [our shop](http://shop.farm.bot) to purchase parts."
 ---

 * toc